 The Maritime Athletic Department offers numerous opportunities and activities to be a part of.
 The varsity sports for women include Cross Country, Lacrosse, Rowing, Soccer, Swimming & Diving and Volleyball.
 The men's sports include Baseball, Basketball, Cross Country, Football, Lacrosse, Rowing, Soccer and Swimming and Diving.
 Also offered are co-ed varsity sports in both Dinghy Sailing and Offshore Sailing.
 Club sports include Men's Ice Hockey, Men's Rugby and Mixed Rifle.
 There are more ways to be involved with athletics than just being a member of a team.
 Most teams are always looking for managers.
-The department also offers Work Study jobs on game days that can also allow you become involved in the action.
+The department also offers Work Study jobs on game days that can also allow you to become involved in the action.
 If game days do not interest you, the department has many other activities located in our facility to help you lead an active lifestyle.
-Riesenberg Hall has a fully equipped weight room, cardio room, cross training room, erg room, a racquetball court, a full length basketball court with two cross-courts, a pool and outdoor fields for student use.
+Riesenberg Hall has a fully equipped weight room, cardio room, cross training room, erg room, a racquetball court, a full-length basketball court with two cross-courts, a pool and outdoor fields for student use.
 Riesenberg Hall is open to all students, staff and faculty with valid Maritime ID, no guests will be permitted to use the facilities.
-There are a wide array of intramural activities from dodgeball tournaments, leagues in flag football and basketball, and fun runs throughout the year.
+There is a wide array of intramural activities from dodgeball tournaments, leagues in flag football and basketball, and fun runs throughout the year.
+Student-athletes have the opportunity to receive a "one-time" waiver, for first-semester students to continue to play sports if you fall below a cumulative 2.0 GPA.